What Are Interest Rates? (When I'm Earning Them on Savings)

-If you're wanting to start saving but just don't know where to begin, our 10-Day Challenge: A Budget Organizer to Easily Improve Your Financial Health might be a simple and fun place to start.
+If you're wanting to start saving to take advantage of rising deposit rates right now, but just don't know where to begin, our 10-Day Challenge: A Budget Organizer to Easily Improve Your Financial Health might be a simple and fun place to start.

 Am I Earning Simple Interest or Compound Interest?